wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/2-active-directory-actions.md

 ![connect to ad server action properties continued](..\media\connect-to-ad-server-action-properties-continued.png)

-The output, **Parent Entry**, is stored into a variable which stores the Active Directory connection and thus can be referenced by other Active Directory Actions.
+The output, **Parent Entry**, is stored into a variable that stores the Active Directory connection and thus can be referenced by other Active Directory Actions.

 >[!NOTE]
 >The LDAP Path should have the following format: